 Unsolicited email, in extreme known as spam, is a blight that tarnishes the reputation of professional and legitimate service providers such as Email Blaster UK and reduces the effectiveness of properly managed and legitimate email campaigns.
 For this reason, Email Blaster UK is committed to the eradication of spam and supports all agencies in the fight against it.
 Our terms of service reflect our compliance with anti-spamming measures.

 - Email Blaster UK (hereinafter the licensor) agrees to provide the services of it's Email Blaster UK software (hereinafter the software) to the licensee - you (hereinafter the licensee) for the purposes of allowing the licensee to send broadcast emails.
-We provide this service on the basis of undertakings you give us as set out herein.
+We provide this service on the basis of undertakings you give us as set out herein by the issuing of a license to use the software (the License) and the permissions and protocols thereof.

 - The licensee agrees and undertakes;